CRO Website Audit: How To Increase Conversions In 12 Steps

 What To Check

-• Is the headline specific, or is it abstract?
+• Is the headline concrete, or abstract?

-• Can a new visitor answer: “What is this?”
-“Who is it for?”
-“Why should I care?”
+• Can a new visitor answer: What is this?
+Who is it for?
+Why should I care?

 How To Fix It

-• Promise: what outcome do you help people achieve?
+• Promise: What outcome do you help people achieve?

-• Mechanism: how do you do it (in plain language)?
+• Mechanism: How do you do it in plain language?

 8) Audit Trust Signals, Proof, And Risk Reversal